singleron-RD/CeleScope/docs/STAR.md

 mate of a paired end read) reads into separate Unmapped.out.mate1(2), formatted the same way as input read (i.e. FASTQ or FASTA).

+`--outFilterMultimapNmax` Default `1`.
+How many places are allowed to match a read at most.

-`--outFilterMatchNmin` Default 0.
+`--outFilterMatchNmin` Default `0`.
 Alignment will be output only if the number of matched bases is higher than or equal to this value.

-`--STAR_param` Default ''.
+`--STAR_param` Default `''`.
 Other STAR parameters.

 ## Metrics
 - Uniquely Mapped Reads: reads that mapped uniquely to the genome.